N07070/Dashboard/README.md

 * **Core** : The first plugin, and the base of all the others.
 Does nothing more than display text.
 Use it to learn how to make your own plugins !
 * **Time** : Displays the current time.
 More of a test in JQuery and JS than something you would like to use.
+* **Weather App** : Do you want to know the current weather in your city ?
+Well, this app will display it for you !
 * **Bananas** : And this is why I started writing guidelines.
 * **Twitter Search** : A plugin that displays a specific twitter search results.